 - A daily folic acid tablet of 5 mg is also recommended for women who are on insulin treatment for diabetes for at least four weeks prior to conception and for 12 weeks after conception to reduce the risk of NTDs.

-- A daily folic acid tablet of 5 mg is also recommended for women who are taking medications known to affect folate metabolism such as anti-convulsants, infertility treatment, vitamin A analogues used to treat acne and some anti-tumor agents; for example, carbemazepine, clomiphene, valproate, retinoids and etretinate.
-This tablet should be taken for at least four weeks prior to conception and for 12 weeks after conception to reduce the risk of NTDs
+- A daily folic acid tablet of 5 mg is also recommended for women who are taking medicines known to affect folate metabolism such as anti-epileptics (eg, carbamazepine, sodium valproate).
+This tablet should be taken for at least four weeks prior to conception and for 12 weeks after conception to reduce the risk of NTDs.

-Currently a subsidised 800 µg and 5mg folic acid tablet are the only subsidised registered medicines available over the counter from pharmacies in New Zealand.
-These folic acid only tablets are what the Ministry of Health recommends for women for at least four weeks prior to conception and for 12 weeks after conception to reduce the risk of NTDs.
+Currently an 800 µg and 5 mg folic acid tablet are the only approved medicines available in New Zealand.
+These folic acid tablets can be obtained at a lower cost (subsidised) on a prescription or purchased over the counter from a pharmacy.
+These folic acid-only tablets are what the Ministry of Health recommends for women for at least four weeks prior to conception and for 12 weeks after conception to reduce the risk of NTDs.